Skip to main content

 Output includes:

-• Agent uptime and version
+• Agent version and uptime

 Use --json to produce a structured result suitable for monitoring tools.